-- 1. Submits a written protocol for patient care to the Liver and Intestinal Organ Transplantation Committee that must include all of the following: - · Candidate selection criteria - Administration of neoadjuvant therapy before transplantation - Operative staging to exclude any patient with regional hepatic lymph node metastases, intrahepatic metastases, or extrahepatic disease - Any data requested by the Liver and Intestinal Organ Transplantation Committee - 2.
-Documents that the candidate meets the diagnostic criteria for hilar CCA with a malignant appearing stricture on cholangiography and at least one of the following: - Biopsy or cytology results demonstrating malignancy - Carbohydrate antigen 19-9 greater than 100 U/mL in absence of cholangitis - Aneuploidy - Hilar mass, which is less than or equal to 3 cm in radial diameter (if not less than or equal to 3 cm in radial diameter, or extension into liver parenchyma, the mass exceeds size criteria and the candidate is not eligible for a standardized exception)
+- 1. Submits a written protocol for patient care to the Liver and Intestinal Organ Transplantation Committee that must include all of the following: - Candidate selection criteria - Administration of neoadjuvant therapy before transplantation - Operative staging to exclude any patient with regional hepatic lymph node metastases, intrahepatic metastases, or extrahepatic disease - Any data requested by the Liver and Intestinal Organ Transplantation Committee - 2.
+Documents that the candidate meets the diagnostic criteria for hilar CCA with a malignant appearing stricture on cholangiography and at least one of the following: - Biopsy or cytology results demonstrating malignancy - Carbohydrate antigen 19-9 greater than 100 U/mL in absence of cholangitis - Aneuploidy - Hilar mass, which is less than 3 cm in radial diameter.